 - Homeowner's facing foreclosure

-The Housing Project also runs a free pro se Housing Clinic twice a week to help tenants facing eviction prepare for their own court cases.
+The Housing Project also runs a free pro se Housing Clinic once a week to help tenants facing eviction prepare for their own court cases.

 Pro se Housing Clinic